prescottprue/generator-react-firebase/examples/react-firebase-redux/README.md

 │   │   ├── createStore.js   # Create and instrument redux store
 │   │   └── reducers.js      # Reducer registry and injection
 │   ├── styles               # Application-wide styles (generally settings)
-│   ├──utils                 # General Utilities (used throughout application) │   │   ├── components.js   # Utilities for building/implementing react components (often used in enhancers)
+│   └── utils                 # General Utilities (used throughout application)
+│   │   ├── components.js   # Utilities for building/implementing react components (often used in enhancers)
 │   │   ├── form.js         # For forms (often used in enhancers that use redux-form)
 │   │   └── router.js       # Utilities for routing such as those that redirect back to home if not logged in